cogeotiff/rio-tiler/docs/mosaic.md

 - **kwargs: tiler specific keyword arguments.

 Returns:
-- tile, mask : tuple of ndarray Return tile and mask data.
+- (tile, mask), assets_used : tuple of ndarray Return (tile and mask) data and the list of used assets.

 #### Examples